Fork me on GitHub

 # vgchange -ay

-If you want to enable LVM by default just boot using the 'lvm' boot option which automatically enables LVM.
+If you want to enable LVM by default just boot using the lvm boot option which automatically enables LVM.

 Where are my Software-RAID devices?

 Software-RAID (usually known as the mdadm stuff) is not started by default to avoid any possible damage to your data.
-To get access to present SW-RAID devices just execute:

 # mdadm --asssemble --scan

-If you want to enable SW-RAID by default just boot using the 'swraid' boot option which enables automatic assembling of software raid arrays.
+If you want to enable SW-RAID by default just boot using the swraid boot option which enables automatic assembling of software raid arrays.

 Which ways exist to boot Grml?

 grml-terminalserver makes it possible to boot your system via network using PXE (Preboot Execution Environment).
-If your network card does not provide support for booting via PXE you can still boot it either using the provided grub image by grml-terminalserver (for example via floppy drive) or using gPXE.
-For more information, refer to the grml-terminalserver webpage.
+If your network card does not provide support for booting via PXE you can still boot it either using the provided grub image by grml-terminalserver or using iPXE.

 How do I configure timezone on my Grml system?